 Then you should consider that you may very well have digestive malabsorption issues and that may be what is Causing Low Potassium in your case.
 There are actually only a few reasons for low potassium levels, so consider this page carefully when you are trying to determine why you are having these problems.

-If you have low potassium, you probably have other abnormal lab results as well.
+If you have low potassium or potassium deficiency, you probably have other abnormal lab results as well.
 Keep reading to get help in Understanding Blood Test Results better...

 Click below to see already answered questions about this laboratory test